Welcome to participate in the 30th Paavo Nurmi Marathon

 Where is the event area located?

 The event area for the Paavo Nurmi Marathon is located on Itäinen Rantakatu, very close to the state office building Valtion Virastotalo.
-The event office is in Turku City theatre, while storage facilities are on the other side of the city theatre building.
-Showers, finishers’ services and the massage point are located at Samppalinna's swimming facility, where participants can also swim after.
-The swimming facility is located right beside the event area.
-The start and finish zones are located on Itäinen Rantakatu in front of the Turku City Theatre.
+The event office is in Turku City theatre, and storage facilities are at the Paavo Nurmi stadium.

 The race pack should be picked up from the event office.
-The pack includes your bib number, safety pins, timing chips attached to the bib, and a technical t-shirt (which can be picked up from the t-shirt collection point in the event office).
+The pack includes your bib number, safety pins and timing chips attached to the bib.
+To due to the existing situation this year the pack doesn’t include t-shirt.
 Someone else can also pick up your race pack on your behalf by giving your name and running number.

 By registering for the Paavo Nurmi Marathon you agree to follow the rules of the event.

 The maximum running time for the marathon is six hours.
-The organisers have the right to remove any runners from the course who have not passed the halfway point after three hours.
+The organizers have the right to remove any runners from the course who have not passed the halfway point after three hours.
 The maximum running time for the half marathon is four hours.
-The maximum running time for ten kilometres is two hours.
+The maximum running time for five and ten kilometres is one hour 45 minutes.

 Medal and t-shirt